+Excursion Schedule.
 There is a full programme of lessons, sports, activities, social events and excursions, all of which are mandatory and included in the fee.
-See our Excursion Schedule.

 A number of native English speakers will join the programme and live alongside the international students to help develop their English and enhance their understanding of British culture.

-There are 20 hours of lessons per week (see Timetable) including English Skills and Explorations.
+Daily Timetable.
+There are 20 hours of lessons per week including English Skills and Explorations.
 Maximum 14 students per class.
 Weekly progress checks to monitor students' performance.

-8 levels are available, from Complete Beginners (A0) to Proficiency (C2).
+8 levels are available, from A0 (Complete Beginner) to C2 (Proficiency).
 Entry test on Monday with a speaking, grammar and writing component.

 All students participate in a daily Adventure Activity such as Survival Skills, Orienteering, Treasure Hunt, Problem-solving or Nature Trail.

 The Trinity GESE exam is available.
 Dedicated Exam preparation in place of English Skills and Adventure Activity.
 Minimum 2 week course.
 Trinity GESE Exam will take place on Fri 19 July or Fri 2 August 2019.
 Exam takes place at Windlesham or Dicker centre.
 Confirmation of a place on an Exam Course is subject to availability.

-Available in Adventure Sports, Basketball, Commercial Pop Dance, Football, Golf, Horse Riding, Performing Arts, Photography and Tennis.
+Academy Prospectus.
+Adventure Sports, Basketball, Commercial Pop Dance, Football, Golf, Horse Riding, Performing Arts, Photography and Tennis.
 Supplements are payable.
-Academies are subject to availability and a minimum number of enrolments; if an Academy is cancelled, the Parent will be offered a full refund of the Academy only.
-See our Academy Prospectus 2019.
+Academies are subject to availability and a minimum number of enrolments.

-For more helpful information please see our Student Handbook.
+For useful information about the course, please see our Student Handbook.

-Please see our School Rules and Sanctions Poster.
+Please see our School Rules & Sanctions Poster.

 50 acres of grass pitches, a six-lane swimming pool, floodlit astoturf pitch, running track, tennis and netball courts, drama and dance studio, ICT Suites